treeform/steamworks/README.md

 Steamworks is a Nim wrapper for Valve's Steamworks API under the MIT license.

-This PR replaces the small handwritten binding with generated bindings.
-The generator reads the exact Steamworks SDK specification from `steamworks_sdk_164/sdk/public/steam/steam_api.json` and emits the equivalent Nim API in `src/steamworks.nim`.
-The flat C header is still useful as a reference when checking SDK details, but the binding itself is generated from the SDK data instead of being maintained line by line by hand.
+This is everything you need to use the various team tools from your Nim game.
+The bindings are slightly changed to feel comfortable in Nim and not just draw C definitions.
+This are generated bindings that read direclty from the Steamworks SDK specification and emits the equivalent Nim API.

 ## Nim-Friendly API